aurae-runtime/aurae/README.md

 # Aurae

-Aurae is a turing complete scripting language and shell built for the enterprise.
+Aurae is an opinionated turing complete scripting language built for the enterprise.
 Think of it like TypeScript for infrastructure platforms.

 Aurae executes functions over gRPC against a daemon called `auraed` which is memory safe runtime of the project.
 The daemons can be networked together to form a mesh.

+Application teams and Infrastructure teams use the name language and standard library to manage their daily tasks.

 ```TypeScript
 #!/usr/bin/env aurae